Page Headers - Gayther Original (200px)

 LGBTQIA+ Community - Brief History

 The LGBTQIA+ community never went away or was stamped out, no matter how hard governments, religions and countries tried.
 Even with the constant fear of persecution and personal threat to their lives, the community just became better at hiding and concealing who they were.
-They were so good at it that many have held important positions and lived-in plain sight.
-We only know that the community survived due to the records for those unfortunate and who became discovered and persecuted.
-Not all countries or cultures treated or persecuted the community in the same way, ranging from generally leaving them alone as long as they were discreet to being targeted and prosecuted if found guilty; however, the level of treatment came from the beliefs and views held by the people and wider communities.
+They were so good at it that many have held important positions and lived in plain sight.
+We only know that the community survived because of the records of those unfortunate who were discovered and persecuted.
+Not all countries or cultures treated or persecuted the community in the same way, ranging from generally leaving them alone as long as they were discreet to targeting and prosecuting them if found guilty; however, the level of treatment stemmed from the beliefs and views held by the people and wider communities.
 Though some may not have been directly targeted or left alone, they still had no legal rights or protection compared to their heterosexual counterparts.

-It was not until the late 18th century that the LGBTQIA+ movement began to gain momentum, with prominent people advocating for equality and a movement that continues today.
+It was not until the late 18th century that the LGBTQIA+ movement began to gain momentum, with prominent figures advocating for equality, and it continues today.
 The fight to gain and hold on to equality is fragile; take the example of what happened over 76 years ago.
-During the second world war, gay and lesbian individuals were rounded up with people that followed Judaism.
-The Nazis categorised people, as Jewish individuals, who were identified by the yellow patch on their prison uniforms.
-Black triangles were used to identify those regarded as asozial (anti-social), including lesbians and pink triangles were used to identify gay, bisexual men and transgender women.
+During the Second World War, gay and lesbian individuals were rounded up with people who followed Judaism.
+The Nazis categorised people, such as Jewish individuals, who were identified by the yellow patch on their prison uniforms.
+Black triangles were used to identify those regarded as asocial (anti-social), including lesbians and pink triangles were used to identify gay, bisexual men and transgender women.
 The exact numbers of those persecuted are unknown; however, it is believed that over 100 thousand LGBTQIA+ men and women lost their lives through being used as target practice for soldiers, medical experimentation, starvation and execution.
-Even today, many of the LGBTQIA+ community are targeted and persecuted in some parts of the world, the brutality masked by antiquated morality laws, poorly educated societies and the majorities within many countries around the world fearful that giving the community equal treatment diminishes their rights and protection.
+Even today, many of the LGBTQIA+ community are targeted and persecuted in some parts of the world, the brutality masked by antiquated morality laws, poorly educated societies and the majorities within many countries around the world, fearful that giving the community equal treatment diminishes their rights and protection.

 MOVEMENT FOR EQUALITY